-- Oil - For this recipe, use a vegetable, canola oil or sunflower oil for a neutral taste.
-You can substitute for olive oil, which works really well with the chocolate and orange.
+- Oil - For this recipe, use a vegetable, canola oil, or sunflower oil for a neutral taste.
+You can substitute for olive oil, which works really well with chocolate and orange.
 Either way- it's delicious!

-- Orange Extract - To boost the orange flavour along with the orange zest, I've added in orange extract.
+- Orange Extract - To boost the orange flavour along with the orange zest, I've added orange extract.
 You only need 1 teaspoon to make an impact.
-Any more and it will be quite over powering.
+Any more and it will be quite overpowering.
 It can be omitted if you prefer.

 - Orange flavoured chocolate.
-Here in the UK, Terry's Chocolate Orange is an extremely popular orange flavoured chocolate shaped in orange segments.
-I've added 100g chopped into the loaf but any store brand orange chocolate will do.
-Or use a regular dark chocolate!
+Here in the UK, Terry's Chocolate Orange is an extremely popular orange-flavoured chocolate shaped in orange segments.
+I've added 100g chopped into the loaf but any store-brand orange chocolate will do.
+Or use regular dark chocolate!